No need to buy a Mac Mini! Run OpenClaw 24/7 at a low cost of $6/month with Hostinger VPS

 Step 1: Purchase Hostinger KVM2 VPS

-Go to the Hostinger website, navigate to VPS Hosting, and select the KVM2 plan.
+Go to Hostinger, navigate to VPS Hosting, and select the KVM2 plan.

 • Plan: KVM2 (2 cores, 8GB RAM)

-• Data center: choose a node close to your target users—Europe for European users, Singapore or the US for Asia-Pacific
+• Data center: pick the node closest to your target users — Europe for European audiences, Singapore or US West for Asia-Pacific

 After purchase, Hostinger will email you the server IP and initial root password.
-You can also find these directly in the hPanel console.
+You can also find both in the hPanel dashboard.

-Open a terminal (Mac/Linux can use the system terminal directly; Windows users can use PowerShell or PuTTY):
+Open a terminal (Mac/Linux use the system terminal, Windows use PowerShell or PuTTY):

 apt update && apt upgrade -y

-For security, create a regular user instead of operating as root long-term:
+For security, create a non-root user rather than operating as root long-term:

 adduser yourname